Building with Ecobricks

 Ecobricks can be connected using tire bands, silicone, cob, and cement*.
 Ecobricks can be used to build furniture, gardens, structures and more.
 Ecobricks are being used in different ways around the world.
 On this page, we’ve put together a summary of the most popular applications of Ecobricks.
 We’ve also created the Vision Ecobrick Construction Guide to help you get started.
 Meanwhile, you will find a brief overview of each building technique, its pros and cons, below.

-1. Ecobrick Modules
+1. Ecobrick Milstein Modules (Horizontal Lego)

 - Pros: All you need is a few Ecobricks to start!
 Super easy.
 Fun.